arthurmco/familyline-testbed/docs/model_contrib.md

 * Before exporting, please rotate the model so the Y axis (the green arrow) points to the model up direction, and the Z direction (the blue arrow) points to the back of your model.

 * You need to specify the texture in the code.
-Tribalia doesn't support texture loading from MD2 and MD2 format doesn't specify material names.
+Familyline doesn't support texture loading from MD2 and MD2 format doesn't specify material names.
 But the UV coordinates are read correcly.

 * MD2 animations are supported on graphical branch, but without respecting framerate (it will run at game framerate)